top of page

 BioAutism raises funds to support autism research.
 We make small grants to researchers undertaking discrete studies and we support research oganisations such as the Murdoch Children's Research Institute (MCRI) with more significant long term funding.

-Loss of Skills project
+Loss of Skills project update

 Nearly two per cent of children up to the age of 11 are diagnosed with autism, with 30 per cent of those said to have lost language and social skills over time.
 Of those who lose skills, a smaller proportion will experience substantial regression over a period of just weeks or months.
 Little is known about the causes of this severe and rapid loss of skills.

-The MCRI’s Loss of Skills study will collect high quality information about children with autism or social and communication impairments consistent with autism who have substantial loss of skills.
+The ‘Loss of Skills’ study has been collecting high-quality information about children with autism or social and communication impairments consistent with autism who have a substantial loss of skills.
 By focusing on children up to age seven, researchers hope to discover possible causes as well as describe clinical subtypes of loss of skills, and to be able to link the two.